EmotiBit/EmotiBit_Docs/Keep_emotibit_up_to_date.md

 - <details><summary>Get the correct board version for Feather ESP32</summary>

-  - ESP board should be downloaded automatically when building the project for the first time.
+  - ESP board will be downloaded automatically when building the project for the first time.
     - [ToDo]: Set the board version we are recommending to use.
   </details>